AB Aurigae

+Mary Doris Applegate Beach discovered that AB Aurigae is a variable star by examining 150 photographic plates taken between 1914 and 1921.
+Her discovery was announced in 1921.

-This star is known for hosting a dust disk that may harbour a condensing planet or brown dwarf.
-The star could host a possible substellar companion in wide orbit.
+This star is known for hosting a dust disk that harbour a massive protoplanet or proto-brown dwarf.
 The star is part of the young Taurus-Auriga association, which is located in the Taurus Molecular Cloud.
-The star itself may recently have encountered a dense cloudlet, which disrupted its debris disk and produced an additional reflection nebula.
+It may recently have encountered a dense cloudlet, which disrupted its debris disk and produced an additional reflection nebula.

-Planetary system
+Substellar companion

 In 2017 scientists used the Atacama Large Millimeter/submillimeter Array (ALMA) to take an image of the protoplanetary disk around AB Aurigae.
 The image showed a dusty disk which has a radius of about 120 astronomical units and a distinct "gap".
 Inside this gap gaseous spiral arms are detected in CO.

-Oppenheimer et al. (2008) observed an annulus feature in AB Aurigae's dust disk between 43 and 302 AU from the star, a region never seen before.
-An azimuthal gap in an annulus of dust at a radius of 102 AU would suggest the formation of at least one small body at an orbital distance of nearly 100 AU.
-Such an object could turn out to be either a massive planetary companion or more likely a brown dwarf companion, in both cases located at nearly 100 AU from the bright star.
-So far the object is unconfirmed.